Sunday, September 30, 2018

 The Myth That All Religions Lead To God

--The belief that all religions worship the same God is rooted in the relativistic nature of our culture, which has sadly even influenced many who profess to be Christians.
+The belief that all religions worship the same God is rooted in the relativistic nature of our culture, which has sadly even influenced many who profess to be Christians.
 Our culture is saturated with the idea that all belief systems are equally valid.
 People naturally perceive themselves as already being good.
 This is the end result of man believing that he is the final arbitrator of truth.
 Individuality has been emphasized in an extreme way.
-People who express disagreement with the religions of others may as a result be considered arrogant and bigoted.
+People who express disagreement with the religions of others may as a result be considered arrogant.

 The idea that all religions lead to God is logically indefensible, since they contradict each other at the most basic tenets.
-Furthermore, the religions of this world do not even claim to serve one god who presides over humanity.
-Regardless of what belief system that one espouses, he will inevitably be making a truth claim.
-Intolerance of opposing views is what follows from faithful adherence to any given worldview.
-Consistency and coherence demand that one make an absolute truth claim.
-That is simply the way that things work.
+Further, the religions of this world do not even claim to serve one god who presides over humanity.
+Regardless of what belief system that one espouses, he inevitably makes a truth claim.
+Everybody else must be wrong.
+A rejection of opposing views is what follows from faithful adherence to any given worldview.
+Logical consistency requires that one make an absolute truth claim.
+Coherence demands a rejection of all opposing claims upon accepting one set of ideas.

 If Christianity is true, then it follows that every other existing belief system is false.
 If the religions of this world are right, then it follows that Christianity is false.
-It cannot be both ways.
-If Christianity is false, then Christians are the most miserable of all people (1 Corinthians 15:12-20).
+It cannot be accepted with the other religions of this world.
+If Christianity is false, then Christians are the most pitiable of all people (1 Corinthians 15:12-20).
 They have no real hope.
 If there are multiple ways to salvation, then the gospel itself becomes redundant.
 Thus, we see that this pluralistic thinking is actually a threat to the Christian faith.
 No compromise or negotiation is permissible on this matter.